 The great thing about this simple bread recipe is it uses only basic and cost effective store cupboard ingredients of flour, yeast, sugar, water and oil so you probably wouldn’t need to go out and do any special shopping if you fancied knocking a batch up.

 This is such a great frugal homemade bread recipe.
 Because you don’t need eggs or milk to make it.
-And the loaves turn out light and fluffy.
-And this is our go-to recipe when making fresh bread at home.
+And the loves turn out lights and fluffy.
+This is our go-to recipe when making fresh bread at home.
 Mmm, bread, homemade bread.
 I just love the smell of homemade bread baking.

 5. Easy vegan naan bread